 Services PMI grew faster in September as prices and demand remained elevated

-In a sign of the service sector’s continuing strength, the Services Purchasing Managers’ Index inched up by 0.2 percentage points to 61.9% in September—the 16th consecutive month of expansion, according to data released Tuesday by the Institute for Supply Management.
-Business activity, new orders ...
-READ MORE >
+In a sign of the service sector’s continuing strength, the Service Purchasing Managers’ Index inched up by 0.2 percentage points to 61.9% in August – the 16th consecutive month of expansion, according to data released Tuesday by the Institute for Supply Management. … READ MORE >

 Chart of the day: U.S. trade deficit reached record high in August

-The U.S. trade deficit rose to a record $73.25 billion in August, up from $70.3 billion in July, as both goods and service trade balances declined, according to Commerce Department data released on Tuesday.
-This put the trade deficit back to June's level of $73.23 billion—the previous record—and ...
-READ MORE >
+The U.S. trade deficit rose to a record $73.25 billion in August, up from $70.3 billion in July, as both goods and service trade balances declined. … READ MORE >

 Global natural gas prices hit record as middle market girds for difficult winter